Seattle Public Schools, 1862-2023: Madrona Elementary School

 See Additional Media

-IPP was renamed the Accelerated Progress Program, or APP.
-In September 1997, the APP students moved to Lowell, reducing Madrona's enrollment to 295 students.
+In September 1997, Madrona’s APP students moved to Lowell, reducing Madrona’s enrollment to 295.
 Beginning in 1998, 6th grade was added at Madrona, and in 1999 7th grade was added.
-Expansion to K-8 was completed in the 2000-01 school year.
-The shift to a neighborhood school has given Madrona a strong, positive feeling about its future.
+Expansion to K-8 was completed in the 2000-2001 school year.
+Meanwhile, the school’s mix of students was changing rapidly.
+In April 2001, the University of Washington and private donors pledged $1 million to Madrona over a five-year period with a goal of “boosting academic performance in a school that has struggled with low test scores and has been abandoned by many neighborhood parents.”

 Location: 33rd Avenue and E Union Street